B2B companies that post 11 times or more per month generate 3x the traffic of businesses that only blog one per month.

 - Scope of work: How much content does the writer have to produce every month?
 Mention word count, turnaround time, and other details.

-- Legal: What legal measures will be taken if either parties don’t follow the rules laid out in the contract?
+- Legal: What legal measures will be taken if either party doesn’t follow the rules laid out in the contract?

-Here are some good reouces on writing contracts:
+Here are some good resources on writing contracts:

 - How to write a one page contract